7innovations/FixU-Machine-Learning/README.md

 ---
 ## **Features**
 - **Depression Detection**: Using supervised learning to detect depression based on user activity surveys.
-- **Feedback**: Retraining the Gemini AI model with updated data to provide more accurate and relevant feedback.
+- **Feedback**: Utilizing Retrieval-Augmented Generation (RAG) and retraining the Gemini AI model with updated data to provide more accurate and context-aware responses.
 ---
 ## **Installation**
 1. **Clone the repository**: